thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 These migrations also provide further documentation about your database schema for you, your team, and _future you!_

-### Questions to be answerd by the end of this lesson:
+### Questions to be answered by the end of this lesson:

 1. Why use the `--save` flag when installing npm packages?
 How does that affect your app when you deploy?
 1. What does the `knexfile.js` file do?
 Why is it important?